QuentinRa/blog.quentinra.dev/info/linux/bash/index.md

 * 1989
 * Bourne Again Shell
 * Debian and many derivatives, such as Ubuntu

+The [man page for bash](https://linux.die.net/man/1/bash) is explaining everything about bash, such as environment variables, control-flow structures...
 </div><div>

 `~/.bashrc` is a script executed when launching a terminal.
 You can write alias, permanent changes to environment variables, or builtin inside.
 You may have to create it.
 Once you changed its contents, you can update your current terminal using `source ~/.bashrc`.